Bell's Inequalities Revisited

 interpretation, the entangled electrons are measured by 2 detectors (called polarizers in science), each being given an orientation by the experimenters.

 Figure 1 illustrates the physical experiments.
 It consists of two detectors' magnets A and B on either sides of an emitter C of entangled pairs of electrons.

 The detectors magnets are graphically represented by a circumference and a diameter line delineating the North Pole, labeled with a capital "N", from the South Pole "S" represented in grey.

 In Figure 1 detector A is oriented at 00

 while detector B is oriented at 1200

-An electron is made of a rotating electric charge acting as a magnet, which north pole is defined with the right hand rule; curving the right fingers along the electron's spin, the thumb points north, which defines the magnetic direction of the electron called tilt in this web page; here an electron is represented with a bar and two small "s" and "n" letters for their south and north poles.
+an electron is made of a rotating electric charge acting as a magnet, which north pole is defined with the right hand rule; curving the right fingers along the electron's spin, the thumb points north, which defines the magnetic direction of the electron called tilt in this web page; here an electron is represented with a bar and two small "s" and "n" letters for their south and north poles.

-Figure 2 clearly emphasizes this local interpretation in which each electron's tilt is specifically determined.
+interpretation each electron's tilt is specifically determined.

-In contradiction Quantum statistical mechanics asserts that the electrons have no magnetic orientation at all; all pairs share an identical and unique quantum state
+In contradiction Quantum mechanics asserts that the electrons have no magnetic orientation at all; all pairs share an identical and unique quantum state

 2.4 Green versus Red measures